wejdeneHaouari/mini-project-hyperledger/README.md

 have the majority we need (2 out of 2) to commit the chaincode definition to the channel.
 Once the chaincode is successfully defined on the channel, the `vaccine` smart contract inside the `vaccinecontract` chaincode can be invoked by client applications on the channel.
-Since eithis organization can commit the chaincode to the channel, we will continue operating as the WHO admin.
+Since either organization can commit the chaincode to the channel, we will continue operating as the WHO admin.